Mr-VincentW/PhotoShow/docs/README.md

 <br />
 <br />

-## Supported Websites
+## Websites That Are Tailored For

-**PhotoShow** is continuously enlarging the list of websites it supports.
+**PhotoShow** works on all sites by default and is continuously enlarging the list of websites that have been tailored for.
 This is also one of the most important reasons why eventually it chose to embrace the open-source community after so many years it was created.
 (Please refer to see [How to Contribute](#how-to-contribute).)

 Hereby is a list of part of the websites (hostnames) that **PhotoShow** currently supports: